Rachel Noerdlinger: Chief of Staff to Chirlane McCray

 On January 20, 2014, New York City Mayor Bill de Blasio appointed Noerdlinger as Chief of Staff to New York City First Lady Chirlane McCray, a position that had not existed previously.
 Her annual salary was $170,000.

 Noerdlinger's appointment led to controversy: Noerdlinger was criticized for not disclosing in a background questionnaire that she lived with her boyfriend, Hassaun McFarlane, who has an extensive criminal record that includes guilty pleas for manslaughter and drug trafficking.
 Noerdlinger was not disciplined for this omission, as the Department of Investigation "found no evidence of intent to deceive the Mayor or City Hall."
 Reports also indicated that Noerdlinger's home in Edgewater, New Jersey had a $28,190 federal tax lien placed on it in 2011.
 Noerdlinger had an outstanding E-ZPass bill of more than $7,000 for unpaid tolls and related fees on two license plates, but was paying those debts through a payment plan.
-Noerdlinger also received negative media attention because of derogatory comments about police made on social media by McFarlane and by Noerdlinger's son, Khari.

-Noerdlinger was granted a waiver to city employee residency rules by de Blasio for living in Edgewater because she said that her son, had suffered significant injuries from car accidents and needed to be near his doctors; however, Khari Noerdlinger was healthy enough to play on his high school football team after recovering from his injuries.

 De Blasio defended Noerdlinger, comparing media attacks on her to McCarthyism and asserting that she was being treated unfairly.
 De Blasio added that he had never questioned Noerdlinger's judgment.

 On November 18, 2014, a few days after her son had been arrested for trespassing, Noerdlinger took an unpaid leave of absence from her position at City Hall.
 She stepped down later that month.
 In December 2014, McCray replaced Noerdlinger with Roxanne John, a longtime family friend, at a salary of $200,000.
 McCray also appointed former National Oceanic and Atmospheric Administration official Jackie Bray as deputy chief of staff (a position which had not previously existed) at a salary of $125,000.